Do not navigate away from this page or close your browser whilst your request is being processed

 The mountainous island of Phuket is surrounded by the crystal clear waters of the Andaman Sea and home to some of Thailand's most popular beaches - offering the perfect mix of romance and seclusion.

-For an unforgettable wedding in Phuket, The Nai Harn offers couples a private seaside sanctuary with incomparable ocean views and lashings of 5-star luxury.
-From the canopied four-poster beds, to ‘press for champagne’ buttons and romantic dinners on secluded terraces under the clear sky.
-Nai Harn boasts an intimate on-site restaurant serves up delicious curries and there’s also a sushi and sashimi bar within the 5-star resort.
-Couples can get married poolside, or in a gorgeous function room in the hotel.
-Ceremonies can be held for up to 150.
+For an unforgettable wedding in Phuket, Le Meridien offers couples a private seaside sanctuary with incomparable ocean views and lashings of 5-star luxury.
+From the incredible sunsets, to panoramic ocean views and romantic dinners on the beach under the clear night sky.
+Le Meridien boasts a total of 10 on-site restaurants including award-winning Japanese cuisines and wood-fired pizzas.
+Couples can get married by the beach, in a gorgeous function room in the hotel, or even on a cruise.
+Ceremonies can be held for up to 300 and receptions for 980.

 And your wedding party will have plenty to do along the coasts, as there are a range of fun water based activities including diving, snorkelling and sailing.
 Meanwhile Bangla Road and the Phuket Big Buddah are just two of the hot things to see on Thailand’s largest island.